zsiskos/SEI-project01/README.md

 + When one player has no cards a winner will be decided and it will be displayed on screen (*the fight button will be removed*)

 + To play again (or to reset game in middle of play), click the reset button

+*A video of instructions is linked in the 'How to Play' section on the website*

 ## Next Steps
 I am currently working on making this game so that it can be played on mobile.